-While multi-factor authentication is enabled, when a user enters a valid email and password combination, a code will be sent via SMS.
-The user will need to enter the code within 3 minutes to complete authentication and access the intranet.
+With multi-factor authentication enabled, a user enters a valid email and password combination and a code is sent via SMS.
+The user will need to enter the code within 3 minutes to complete authentication and access the site.

-Note: ensure that users have a mobile phone number for their Invotra account before enabling MFA.
+You must ensure users have a mobile phone number added to their account before enabling MFA.

-The sign out options are dependant on the ALB being accessed.
-For users accessing from an internal network, the sign-out option is hidden to avoid infinite loops as seamless SSO is possible.
+The log out options are dependant on the ALB being accessed.
+For users accessing from an internal network, the log out option is hidden to avoid infinite loops as seamless SSO is possible.

-For external networks, the sign out option is available from within the user profile menu.
-Webmasters can configure the sign out button to additionally sign the user out of their identity provider.
-The main use case for this is to make access from public computers more secure by making sure anyone else cannot automatically sign in with SSO.
-To achieve this:
+For external networks, the log out option is available from within the user profile menu.
+Webmasters can configure the log out button to additionally log the user out of their identity provider.

 - Edit the IdP from within the Authentication page